shikokuchuo/mirai/README.md

 Designed for simplicity, a ‘mirai’ evaluates an arbitrary expression asynchronously, resolving automatically upon completion.

-Built on ‘nanonext’ and ‘NNG’ (Nanomsg Next Gen), uses scalability protocols not subject to R connection limits and transports faster than TCP/IP where applicable.
+Built upon ‘nanonext’ and ‘NNG’ (Nanomsg Next Gen), provides for a level of scalability beyond R connection limits, utilising transports faster than TCP/IP for inter-process communications.

 `mirai()` returns a ‘mirai’ object immediately. ‘mirai’ (未来 みらい) is Japanese for ‘future’.